EstiNet/gFeatures/README.md

 ## Copyright
 EstiNet and gFeatures are property of EstiNet.

-© 2016 EstiNet - All Rights Reserved.
+ï¿½ 2016 EstiNet - All Rights Reserved.

 http://estinet.net/